The-AI-Alliance/GEO-Bench-VLM/README.md

 ---

 ## 📢 Latest Updates
+- **Jun-30-25**: Code is released.
 - **Apr-04-25**: We have evaluated recent geospatial Vision-Language Models (VLMs).
 - **Dec-02-24**: We release the benchmark dataset [huggingface link](https://huggingface.co/datasets/aialliance/GEOBench-VLM).
 - **Dec-02-24**: Arxiv Preprint is released [arxiv link](https://arxiv.org/abs/2411.19325). 🔥🔥
 ---

-## 🛠️ Code and Leaderboard Coming Soon!
+## 🛠️ Leaderboard Coming Soon!

-The code and leaderboard will be released shortly.
+The leaderboard will be released shortly.
 Follow this repository for updates!

 ---